noellimx/golila/README.md

 Join a room, choose your team and wait for game to start.
 Owner of room starts the game and match the sequence of crypto coins.
+Game runs for 60 seconds and bonus points for winning team!

 # Development Notes